Instructions:

 boil the dough.
 Serve topped with honey and sprinkle with pepper.

-Why do not you share the expenses and arrange with other cruise passengers (6 or 8 at most) an exclusive tour in the Gulf of Naples with a comfortable Mercedes vehicle, private driver and tour guide?
-We have organized for you a Pompei-Capri tour.
+Why do not you arrange with us an amazing day in the Gulf of Naples - a private tour (just for you) with a comfortable limousine or minivan with driver and an English-speaking tour guide?
+We have organized for you a great guided tour to Naples-Pompeii-Sorrento-Amalfi Coast (Positano).
 Contact us by e-mail info@pompeii.org.uk for further info.

 RECIPE OF THE DAY OF THE ANCIENT POMPEII

-Liquamen (or white wine)
+Liquamen (or salt)

 Instructions: